ghartsel/GX-Kernel/content/api.md

 primitive.

-The resource identifier must first be gotten using the CR\_GETID primitive, and must be the same identifier used to acquire the resource with ENTER\_CR.
+The resource identifier must first be gotten using the CR\_GETID primitive and must be the same identifier used to acquire the resource with ENTER\_CR.
 Only the task that currently has access to the resource